knmac/.dotfiles/README.md

 # Dotfiles

-Some linux configurations I have been collecting.
-Clone this repo to your home directory before using.
+Clone this repo to your `$HOME` directory before using.
+The installation scripts assume you are using Debian-based Linux.
+Please inspect them *carefully* before running.

 ## 1. Prerequisite

 ### 1.1.
 Stow

 Install `stow` to manage the config files.
-The `stow` commands are added to my installation scripts.
+The `stow` commands are used in the installation scripts.

 ```bash
 sudo apt install stow